arthurjohnston/blanker/README.md

 Rhyme group generator
 =======

-This code will generate all the rhyme groups in the English language using the cmudict.
-A rhyme group is a group of words in which everything after the stressed syllables is the same.
+This code will generate all the rhymes in the English language using the cmudict.
+If the rhyme.py is directly run it will print out all the rhymes in the English language.
+A full writeup, including a strict definition of what consitutes a rhyme, can be found [here](https://medium.com/@the_ajohnston/how-many-rhymes-are-there-in-english-9ab81029ebdf)